 effects due to these tests but he did say that he had worried from time to time about it.
 I was born a few years after my

 father returned and was followed quickly by a brother, I know my parents have wondered if we as children born soon after these tests we would suffer any ill effects?
 And what of the Christmas Islands today?
 There is a small amount of tourism,

-the hotel built in 1975, on the site of the Royal Air Force base, that was named The Captain Cook Hotel is now a group
+the hotel built in 1975, on the site of the Royal Air Force base, was named The Captain Cook Hotel and is now a group

-fishing, and quite recently Christmas Island has been discovered by surfers hungry for a large new waves.
+fishing, and quite recently Christmas Island has been discovered by surfers hungry for a large waves.

 all of which arrived once the military had vacated the island.

-All but one of the quotes in italics are taken for the published works of Group Captain Kenneth Hubbard, OBE, DFC, AFC
+All but one of the quotes in italics are taken from the published works of Group Captain Kenneth Hubbard, OBE, DFC, AFC

 and Michael Simmons called Dropping Britain's First H-Bomb.
 The Story of Operation Grapple 1957/1958